-Compared to the current period (FY 2019-20), the FY 2020-21 and FY 2021-22 total proposed budgets for the CCJPA's operating, marketing, and administrative expenses are expected to decrease by 1.3 percent in FY 2020-21 and increase by 1.8 percent in FY 2021-22.
-The operating budget FY 2020-21 should be considered draft as of this version as Amtrak will not provide final forecast until March 2020.
+Compared to the current period (FY 2020-21), the FY 2021-22 and FY 2022-23 total proposed budgets for the CCJPA's operating, marketing, and administrative expenses are expected to increase by 56 percent in FY 2021-22 due to the projected low ridership.
+There is an unusual level of uncertainty regarding operating costs and passenger revenue that will likely necessitate later updates to the budget forecasts.